UFreedom/FloatingText/README.md

 #### 2.Floating Animation

- implements `FloatingAnimator` interface and do animation in applyFloatingAnimation method：
+ Implements `FloatingAnimator` interface and do animation in the `applyFloatingAnimation` method：

 ```
 public interface FloatingAnimator {